Arash217/real-time-web-1819/README.md

 - Login system to keep track of a user's search history

 ## API
-The app uses [Reddit SSE Stream](https://github.com/pushshift/reddit_sse_stream) to get a live feed of real-time Reddit data.
+The app uses [Reddit SSE Stream](https://github.com/pushshift/reddit_sse_stream) to get a live feed of real-time Reddit data by using server-sent events.

 Note: This isn't the official Reddit API.